 - Last a long time

 What to expect at your health care provider's office

-Your health care provider will perform a physical examination and ask questions about your medical history, such as:
+Your doctor or nurse will examine you and ask questions about your symptoms and medical history, such as:

 - When did the spasms first begin?